 The goal of the Foundation's investment policy is to maintain the purchasing power of the current assets and all future contributions, to maintain the level of services and programs, and to maximize return within reasonable and prudent levels of risk.
 Under CSCF's current investment policy, approved by CSCF's Board of Directors in September 2017, the endowment assets have a strategic target of 70% equity securities, 24% fixed income securities, 4% alternative securities, and 2% cash and cash equivalents.
 The allowable investment bounds are 50% to 85% in equity securities, 15% to 40% in fixed income securities, 0% to 20% in alternative investments, and 0% to 15% in cash and cash equivalents.
-Under the previous investment policy approved by the Board of Directors and effective through September 2017, the endowment assets had a strategic target of 60% equity securities, 25% fixed income securities, 10% alternative securities, and 5% cash and cash equivalents.
-The allowable investment bounds were 40% to 80% in equity securities, 10% to 40% in fixed income securities, 0% to 20% in alternative investments, and 0% to 10% in cash and cash equivalents.
-The Foundation expects its endowment funds, over time, to provide an average rate of return that exceeds a weighted index comprised of 36% of the Russell 1000, 9% of the Russell 2000, 18% MSCI EAFE (net), 7% MSCI Emerging Markets (net), 22% Barclays Aggregate, 2% Barclays High Yield, 0.75% Barclays US Gov't ILB, 0.75% S&P US REITS, 2.5% DJ Global REIT ex US (net), and 2% IA SBBI US 30 day T-Bill.
+The Foundation expects its endowment funds, over time, to provide an average rate of return that exceeds a weighted index comprised of 36% of the Russell 1000, 9% of the Russell 2000, 18% MSCI EAFE (net), 7% MSCI Emerging Markets (net), 22% Barclays

+Aggregate, 2% Barclays High Yield, 0.75% Barclays US Gov't ILB, 0.75% S&P US REITS, 2.5% DJ Global REIT ex US (net), and 2% IA SBBI US 30 day T-Bill.
 The Foundation's actual returns may vary from this amount in any given year.

 The spending policy calculates the amount of money annually distributed from the Foundation's various endowed funds for grant-making and administration.
 Based on the investment model selected by the donor, the current spending policy is to distribute 4.25% of a 16-quarter trailing average of the fund balance of the endowment funds.
 For funds less than four years old, the fair value will be the average of all quarterly market values to date.
 The Foundation's beneficial interest in net assets of a community foundation is determined based on the Foundation's share of the fair value of the underlying investments of the assets held by CSCF.
-As of December 31, 2017 and 2016, the Foundation's beneficial interest in net assets of a community foundation is \$1,236,607 and \$1,098,799, respectively.
+As of December 31, 2018, the Foundation's beneficial interest in net assets of a community foundation is \$1,810,661.